 The Foundation's alternative investments include a 33% interest in real property (including mineral rights), 28.125% interest in a royalty stream, and a limited partnership interest in three rental properties donated to the Foundation in 2021.
 These investments are reported at estimated fair value.
-JAFF received independent valuations of the real property and royalty stream investments by a qualified appraiser at December 31, 2021 and 2020, utilizing the current income method and a capitalization rate of 22% and 20% (see Note 5).
-JAFF received independent valuations of the partnership properties at February 21, 2021 and December 31, 2021 and utilized the net asset approach to determine valuation.
+JAFF received independent valuations of the real property and royalty stream investments by a qualified appraiser at December 31, 2022 and 2021, utilizing the current income method and a capitalization rate of 24% and 22%, respectively (see Note 5).
+JAFF received independent valuations of the partnership properties at February 21, 2021, December 31, 2022, and utilized the net asset approach to determine valuation.